nashville-software-school/server-side-python-curriculum/book-3-levelup/chapters/HR_EMPLOYEE_TICKET_VIEWS.md

 }
 ```

-Adding the `depth = 1` instruction on the Meta class make Django do that magic of expansion.
+Adding the `depth = 1` instruction on the Meta class makes Django do the magic of expansion.

 ```py
     class Meta: